-06 Mar The difference between a wedding planner and a venue co-ordinator
+The difference between a planner & a co-ordinator

 The difference between a wedding planner and a venue co-ordinator.

 That is a good question and one I really feel the need to answer today, having read on one venues website

 “There is no Service Charge nor hidden extras.
 No need for Wedding Planners – we can run the day for you free”.

 Also having a prospective bride told by her venue that they have an in house wedding planner and another venue I have to work with this year (I didn’t choose it) say they don’t work with wedding planners.

 Let me get something straight right now.
 My job as a full time wedding planner is much more involved than an event manager at a venue.
 They DO NOT PLAN weddings, they co-ordinate weddings.
 What is the difference?

 A wedding planner works for their couples, very closely, building a strong bond over the months they are working together.
 They start the wedding planning journey with their clients helping them with every aspect of their day.
 Sourcing suppliers, finding the venue or location, managing their budgets and their RSVP’s.
 Basically your wedding planner, will help and guide you and take away all the stress and time that is associated with planning the biggest day of your life.
 They will become your friend, work colleague, confidant and sounding board.
 They will plan the day that you want and then be there on the day to make sure your wedding happens as you planned.
 It’s all about you with a wedding planner.